BenNeise/bennneise.github.io/_posts/2009-05-13-check-if-servers-in-a-text-list-exist-as-vmware-vms.markdown

 <script src="https://gist.github.com/GuruAnt/7215386.js"></script>

-If your VM object names do not match the DNS names on the list, then this wonÔÇÖt work, but I suppose you could combine this with some logic from the [script I wrote to find mismatches](http://ben.neise.co.uk/index.php/2009/03/vm-object-dns-name-mismatches/).
+If your VM object names do not match the DNS names on the list, then this won't work, but I suppose you could combine this with some logic from the [script I wrote to find mismatches](http://ben.neise.co.uk/index.php/2009/03/vm-object-dns-name-mismatches/).